mhandipranata/ETL-Challenge-PetAdoption/README.md

 ### Transform

-Doing data cleaning for both data by joining all csv extracted from API call, filtering column, remove 'n/a' values and unsufficient data, then extracting necessary values from the column using pandas.
+Perform data cleaning for both data by joining all csv extracted from API call, filtering column, remove 'n/a' values and unsufficient data, then extracting necessary values from the column using pandas.
 Lastly, export to csv for back up.

 ![data_cleaning_1](screenshots/data_cleaning_1.png)
 ![data_cleaning_2](screenshots/data_cleaning_2.png)